nayleen/codestandard/README.md

 # codestandard
-Wraps the PHPCSFixer standard into a class for easier reusability.
+Wraps the PHPCSFixer standard into a class for easier reuse.